Baileys Brownies (gluten-free option)

 2. In a medium mixing bowl, stir together the flour, cocoa powder, salt, and baking powder.
 Set aside.

-3. In a medium saucepan over medium-low heat while stirring frequently, melt the butter and chocolate chips.
+3. In a medium saucepan over medium-low heat while stirring frequently, melt the butter or coconut oil and chocolate.

 4. Add the sugar, Irish cream, and vanilla and mix until well combined.
 Stir in the egg just until incorporated.
 Do not over mix.

 5. Fold in the flour mixture just until no more streaks of flour remain.
-It will be very thick.
+It'll be thick.

 6. Scoop the batter into the prepared pan and use a silicone spatula to even it out.

 7. Bake for 15-17 minutes or until the top no longer appears wet.
 A toothpick inserted into the sides will come out with some moist crumbs on it, but not totally raw batter.
 The brownies will continue to bake as they sit in the pan.
+They won't look baked through like a cake.
 If you made the buckwheat version, let them sit for about 2 hours before serving as they need some resting time.
+Otherwise, the brownies only need about 1 hour to cool and set.

 10. Remove from the heat.
-Pour the cream over the chocolate chips and Irish cream and stir until all the chocolate chips are completely melted.
-Let cool for about 15 minutes before pouring over the brownies.
+Pour the cream over the chocolate and Irish cream and stir until all the chocolate is completely melted.
+Let cool for about 15 minutes before pouring over the cooled brownies.

 11. Refrigerate in an airtight container for up to 4 days.
-For fudgier brownies, refrigerate.
-They also freeze great!
+They also freeze great for up to 3 months.

 Notes

-1. For a gluten-free version, make sure you're using gluten-free Irish cream.
-For the flour, you can use 3/4 cup + 1 tablespoon (102 grams) buckwheat flour OR 3/4 cup (94 grams) King Arthur Flour Gluten-free Measure for Measure Flour OR 3/4 cup (103 grams) Bob's Red Mill Gluten-free 1-to-1 Baking Flour.
+1. For the flour, you can use all-purpose, white whole wheat or whole wheat flour.
+For a gluten-free version, use 3/4 cup + 1 tablespoon (102 grams) light buckwheat flour (if you're gluten-free, make sure your buckwheat flour is labeled as gluten-free - Bob's Red Mill is NOT) OR 3/4 cup (94 grams) King Arthur Flour Gluten-free Measure for Measure Flour OR 3/4 cup (103 grams) Bob's Red Mill Gluten-free 1-to-1 Baking Flour.
+Also make sure to use gluten-free Irish cream (see Is Baileys Gluten-free? for more info.)

 2. Make sure to use refined coconut oil unless you want some coconut flavor in your brownies.

-• If you're dairy-free, make sure to use coconut oil instead of butter, dairy-free chocolate chips and my Vegan Baileys Recipe instead of store-bought Baileys.
-Either omit the ganache or use canned coconut milk instead of whipping cream.
+• If you're dairy-free, make sure to use coconut oil instead of butter, dairy-free chocolate and the homemade dairy-free Baileys.
+For the ganache, use canned coconut milk instead of whipping cream.

 Recipe by | www.texanerin.com